The Next 50 (Fifty) Years Fund

-On May 29, 2019 Sally and I will be celebrating a significant milestone in our lives – fifty years of marriage.
+On May 29, 2019 Sally and I celebrated a significant milestone in our lives – fifty years of marriage.
 During that fifty years, we’ve been blessed with a strong faith; two sons who are good men and good fathers; beautiful, smart, and lively granddaughters; meaningful, purposeful work; and a love that has gotten better and stronger the more we age.

 As we approach this anniversary, we started thinking about how best to celebrate.
 Should we do what so many other couples do?
 Should we take a cruise, a “trip-of-a-lifetime,” buy a beach house, or indulge ourselves in some other way?
 That’s not really us.

 Two passages from the Bible that I have framed and sitting on my desk influenced our thinking.

 Luke 12:48: “From everyone who has been given much, much will be demanded; and from the one who has been entrusted with much, much more will be asked. “

 2 Corinthians 9:10-15: “10 Now he who supplies seed to the sower and bread for food will also supply and increase your store of seed and will enlarge the harvest of your righteousness.
 11 You will be enriched in every way so that you can be generous on every occasion, and through us your generosity will result in thanksgiving to God.